FTJ: Folklife Traditions Journal

 Volunteers wanted - Summary

-1) Firstly, as soon as possible, quite simple, pasting info under heading "Articles, songs & tunes" into an Excel spreadsheet.
+, as soon as possible, quite simple, pasting info under heading "Articles, songs & tunes" into an Excel spreadsheet.

 (we also list other info eg "Publications' News" but I regard "Articles, songs & tunes" as the priority).